 Finally, using a piping bag when plating your puréed meal can further enhance its visual appeal.
 Some people even use food-shaped molds to recreate the shape of the food when they serve it.
 Let your creativity run free!

 Use herbs and spices, keep color combinations in mind, and avoid overcooking your foods to preserve their taste and visual appeal.
 Try using piping bags or food-shaped molds when plating your meals to make them look as delicious as they taste.

-This would be especially true if your puréed meals contained lots of low calorie foods, such as fruits and vegetables, and fewer higher calorie foods, such as refined grains, fats (e.g., oils, cream, nuts, and nut butters), and sugary foods.
+This could lead to weight loss, especially if your puréed dishes contain higher amounts of low calorie fruits and vegetables, and less refined grains, fats, and sugary foods.

 A puréed food diet is a texture-modified diet that can be useful for people with dysphagia, gastroparesis, or chewing difficulties.

 You can make almost any meal or snack into a purée by simply blending it with a little extra liquid, such as juice, water, or broth.
 Nevertheless, many people find that a puréed diet can very easily become monotonous.

 By reducing your calorie intake, a puréed diet may help you lose some weight, at least in the short term.
 However, unless you make other lasting lifestyle changes, you’ll likely regain the weight, if not more, once you go back to eating solid foods.

 Try this today: Turn your favorite stew into a puréed meal by blending it with a little extra sauce.
 Serve it with a side of your favorite brightly colored puréed veggies.
 For extra visual appeal, give these food-shaped molds a try.